earlybirdmvp/foundry/README.md

 * filters on the index page
 * support more data types
 * improve validation for dates
-* support relationships (e.g. select drop down for "belongsTo")
+* improve support for relationships
 * delete resources
+* bulk updates and deletes